 You might be a student who enters college with a clear idea of academic and career goals and knowing which major is the right one for you.
 Perhaps no major has yet caught your fancy or you may have difficulty deciding on a major because you find so many subjects interesting and cannot decide which one to pursue.

 At Stern College for Women we have several resources to help you make this decision.
 All of the Academic Advisors are able to discuss these important issues with you.
-In addition, the staff of the Career Development Center (CDC) can help you choose a major and understand its relationship to career choice.
+In addition, the staff of the Career Center can help you choose a major and understand its relationship to career choice.
 They offer individual counseling, vocational testing, a career library, guidance using internet research as well as internship development.
-You may visit the Career Development Center on the 5th floor at 215 Lexington Ave or visit their website.
+You may visit the Career Center on the 5th floor at 215 Lexington Ave.

-CDC and the Academic Advisement Center have a variety of material designed to help you through the process of choosing a major.
-Each semester we co-sponsor a workshop called "Choosing Your Major".
+The Academic Advisement Center and the Career Center have a variety of material designed to help you through the process of choosing a major.
+Each year we co-sponsor a Majors Fair.
 Check your emails for future announcements.

 The SCW faculty come from very diversified backgrounds and are an excellent resource to help you explore majors and career options.
 To find a faculty member's office and office hours check on the departmental website or stop into the Dean's Office.